Skip to main content

 What We Achieved Together

-All three VPATs were submitted with the proposal on deadline.
-Every mandatory criterion was marked 'Supports' or 'Supports with Exceptions' with detailed, auditor-signed explanations.
+Complete conformance documentation for all three applications was submitted with the proposal on deadline.
+Every mandatory criterion was verified as conformant, with detailed, auditor-signed explanations.
 The contractor was awarded the contract and retained BuildWithAccess for quarterly Section 508 monitoring through the contract period.

 The engagement produced a lasting internal change: the engineering team, having worked alongside our auditors during remediation, now includes Section 508 acceptance criteria in every user story — reducing remediation cost on future deliverables.

-We needed VPATs fast, but we also needed them to be real — federal procurement officers know what a lazy VPAT looks like.
-BuildWithAccess gave us documentation we could stand behind, and it is a big reason we won the contract.
+We needed real Section 508 conformance fast, not a rubber stamp — federal procurement officers know the difference.
+BuildWithAccess gave us testing and documentation we could stand behind, and it is a big reason we won the contract.

 Director of Technology